 Form 1095-A Definition

-Form 1095-A is the Health Insurance Marketplace statement.
-Just about anyone who enrolled in a health insurance plan through the government Marketplace will need to have a copy of the form before they file their taxes.
-It comes from the Marketplace and shows both you and the IRS what you paid out-of-pocket for your insurance premiums.
+Form 1095-A is the federal health insurance marketplace statement.
+Just about anyone who enrolled in a health insurance plan through federal or state marketplaces will need to have a copy of the form before they file their taxes.
+It comes from the marketplace and shows both you and the IRS what you paid out-of-pocket for your insurance premiums.